 In short: “I play Commander.
-My commander is a blue legendary creature that uses Auras and Equipment.
+My commander is a blue legendary Bird Wizard that uses Auras and Equipment.
 I like playing blue-black, but in this case, I went with Esper.”

 Set names; “Snapcaster Mage was originally printed in Innistrad.”
 “Welcome to the Core Set 2019 Set Review!”

 Non-evergreen keywords; “Atraxa has flying, vigilance, deathtouch, and lifelink, and at the end of your turn, she lets you Proliferate.”